scalyr/scalyr-tool/README.md

         extract attributs from the raw text.
 Specify one or more attribute names, separated by commas.
     --output=multiline|singleline|csv|json|json-pretty
         How to display the log records (see below).
+    --version
+        Prints the current version number of this tool.
+    --token=xxx
+        Specify the API token.
+For this command, should be a "Read Logs" token.
+    --verbose
+        Writes detailed progress information to stderr.

 #### Output formats